iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 3 reviews"/>
 </p>

+> Should be updated & expanded upon more but for what it is, I like it and will be keeping it.<br> :date: __2020-05-08 07:51:52__

 > I am a Harvey Hurrican victom me an my brother.
 When the hurrican was over i rent a place.
 My brother is with liver problems high blood pressure and hepitest.
 I am a copd lung condition also health problems.
 I am on home oxegen and four times a day with breathing treatments.
 Also my brother has a lung problem also woth Copd.
 We need Fema to help eith a house on Dickinson Texas , 77539.
 The place we rent has md and the land lord is a ok person but a slumlord.
 Fema to help us better living home<br> :date: __2020-04-20 08:40:27__

 > The app did work great.
 I got a Samsung A10 and for some reason the notifications stopped working properly.
 The weather notifications are intermittent and my reminders for emergency kit, smoke detectors, etc. don't come through at all anymore.
 Suggestions?
 I'd like to give higher marks.<br> :date: __2020-04-09 04:12:19__